openkruise/kruise/docs/proposals/20211031-sidecarset-inject-updatestrategy.md

 When we set `injectionStrategy.execUpdateStrategy` == `true`, we can not make all the properties in the `updateStrategy` take effect.

-* `updateStrategy.type` and `updateStrategy.maxUnavailable` will be decided by another workload, like CloneSet.
+* `updateStrategy.type` and `updateStrategy.maxUnavailable` will be decided by another workload, like CloneSet or Deployment.
 * `updateStrategy.paused` is a little conflict with `injectionStrategy.paused`, so we decided to make `injectionStrategy.paused` take effect.
 Because that sound more reasonable.

 ## Alternatives

+### Make the above proposal the default implementation

+Do not add any new field, just make the above behavior the default behavior.

+The problem is that it will be inconsistent with the behavior of the previous version.

 ### Add a new `updateStrategy.type`